julsraemy/prezi/md/loud4ch-doctoral-examination.md

 # Linked Open Usable Data (LOUD)

-- LOUD's goal is to achieve the Semantic Web's intent on a global scale in a usable fashion, especially by leveraging community-driven standards in the cultural heritage field – such as the International Image Interoperability Framework (IIIF) and Linked Art.
+- LOUD aims to bring the vision of the Semantic Web into practical, global use, especially within cultural heritage, by building on community-driven standards like the International Image Interoperability Framework (IIIF) and Linked Art.

 - It has five main design principles to make the data more easily accessible to software developers, who play a key role in interacting with the data and building software and services.